LorenvXn/Streaming-Kafka-messages-to-MySQL-and-analysis/How-To-Example/FileChanges.md

             0,                  # partition

-            [                   # send command as message -forces mysql to update with new lines
+            [                   # send command as message -forces mysql table to update with new lines
                 $command
             ]
         );